 FEMA will not review applications that are received after the deadline or consider these late applications for funding.
 FEMA may, however, extend the application deadline on request for any applicant who can demonstrate that good cause exists to justify extending the deadline.
 Good cause for an extension may include technical problems outside of the applicant’s control that prevent submission of the application by the deadline, other exigent or emergency circumstances, or statutory requirements for FEMA to make an award.

 Applicants experiencing technical problems outside of their control must notify FEMA as soon as possible and before the application deadline.
 Failure to timely notify FEMA of the issue that prevented the timely filing of the application may preclude consideration of the award.
-“Timely notification” of FEMA means: prior to the application deadline and within 48 hours after the applicant became aware of the issue.
+“Timely notification” of FEMA means the following: prior to the application deadline and within 48 hours after the applicant became aware of the issue.

 A list of FEMA contacts can be found in Section G of this NOFO, “DHS Awarding Agency Contact Information.”
-For additional assistance using the ND Grants System, please contact the ND Grants Service Desk at (800) 865-4076 or NDGrants@fema.dhs.gov.
-The ND Grants Service Desk is available Monday through Friday, 9 a.m. – 6 p.m.
-ET.
-For programmatic or grants management questions, please contact your Preparedness Officer or Grants Specialist.
+For technical assistance with the FEMA GO system, please contact the FEMA GO Helpdesk at firstname.lastname@example.org or (877) 585-3242, Monday through Friday, 9:00 AM – 6:00 PM Eastern Time (ET).
+For programmatic or grants management questions, please contact your Program Analyst or Grants Management Specialist.
 If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the FEMA Grants Information Desk by e-mail at email@example.com OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
 ET.

 |Event||Suggested Deadline for Completion|